-- Max_retries = 1 (2 transmissions attempts). - If Ch 8 is in a the retry loop and the user wants to transmit the Ch 5 without waiting the end of the loop, the user can use the rearbitrate command. - Then, the TSS463 will wait the end of the current transmission, reload the retries counter and enable the Ch 5 to transmit.
+- Max retries = 1 (2 transmissions attempts). - If Ch8 is in a the retry loop and the user wants to transmit the Ch5 without waiting the end of the loop, the user can use the rearbitrate command. - The TSS463C will then wait until the end of the current transmission, reload the retries counter and enable the Ch5 to transmit. - At the end of this transmission Ch5, either when the attempt is successful or the exceeded retry count is reached, the retries counter is reloaded and the transmission is activated for the Ch8 again.